One NZ: 029 Prefix

-Vodafone used to operate the 029 prefix on behalf of TelstraClear, in addition to its own 021 prefix.
-TelstraClear customers, mostly corporates, used to be able to get mobile numbers under this prefix; these customers were billed by TelstraClear instead of being billed directly by Vodafone.
-In 2007 this agreement lapsed, and in 2008 some of these customers were transitioned to Telecom who serviced them initially with CDMA2000 technology.
+Vodafone NZ used to operate the 029 prefix on behalf of TelstraClear, in addition to its own 021 prefix.
+TelstraClear customers, mostly corporates, were able to get mobile numbers with this prefix; these customers were billed by TelstraClear, rather than being billed directly by Vodafone.
+This agreement lapsed in 2007, and in 2008 some of these customers were transitioned to Telecom who serviced them initially with CDMA2000 technology.
 Those TelstraClear 029 customers not transitioned to Telecom New Zealand remained with Vodafone.
-Subsequently, TelstraClear joined Telecom as a MVNO operator, but that relationship soured and TelstraClear re-signed with Vodafone in 2009 and remains on the Vodafone network.
+Subsequently, TelstraClear joined Telecom as a MVNO operator, but that relationship soured and TelstraClear re-signed with Vodafone in 2009, "ending the possibility of a move to Telecom's new XT network" and remaining on the Vodafone network.

-Comparison with 027 Prefix
+Comparison with 027 prefix

-Spark NZ (formerly Telecom New Zealand), Vodafone's rival, has fixed 10-digit numbers under its 0272-0279 prefix, which allows approximately 7 million possible numbers.
-Telecom originally had mixed 9-digits and 10-digits number using the older 025 prefix.
+Spark NZ (formerly Telecom New Zealand), One NZ's rival, has fixed 10-digit numbers under its 0272–0279 prefixes, which allows approximately 7 million possible numbers.
+Telecom originally had mixed 9-digit and 10-digit numbers using the older 025 prefix.
 The 027 prefix with only 10-digit numbers simplified its numbering system at the time of launching its CDMA network.
 The older 025 prefix was phased out with its now redundant AMPS and TDMA networks.

 3G services

-On Wednesday 10 August 2005 Vodafone introduced a new 3G network employing the UMTS technology widely used in Europe and elsewhere.
-Using this standard, Vodafone now offers Video Calling, music downloads, SKY mobile TV and other services from its Vodafone live! portal.
+On 10 August 2005 Vodafone introduced a 3G network employing the UMTS technology widely used in Europe and elsewhere.
+Using this standard, Vodafone now offers Video calling, music downloads, SKY mobile TV and other services from its Vodafone live! portal.

 Vodafone began rolling out HSPA+ data services on its UMTS network in 2011; at the time of writing (May 2012), Auckland, Wellington and Christchurch have coverage.
 HSPA+ is capable of a theoretical maximum 168 Mbit/s download speed and 22 Mbit/s upload speed, although higher speeds are only supported in areas with an excellent radio signal.

-Vodafone launched HD Voice on 7 November 2013 - a high definition voice call technology.
+Vodafone launched HD Voice on 7 November 2013 – a high definition voice call technology.
 This technology works over 3G with HD Voice compatible phones on Vodafone to Vodafone voice calls.

+One NZ announced that its 3G network will be shut down on 31 December 2025, the same date scheduled for the closure of its 2G network.

 iPhone

 The first iPhone 3G released on 11 July 2008 was sold by Vodafone in Auckland, New Zealand to 22-year-old student Jonny Gladwell at 12:01 am NZST.
-The iPhone 3G was only available to customers on the Vodafone network.{ 3G coverage for iPhone 3G was limited to major urban centres, as the phone operated on 850, 1900 and 2100 MHz bands; Vodafone's 3G network uses 900 and 2100 MHz.
-(The 850 MHz 3G band is used by Spark NZ).
+The iPhone 3G was only available to customers on the Vodafone network.
+3G coverage for iPhone 3G was limited to major urban centres, as the phone operated on 850, 1900 and 2100 MHz bands; Vodafone's 3G network uses 900 and 2100 MHz.
+(The 850 MHz 3G band is used by Spark NZ.)
 900 MHz capability was added from the iPhone 3GS and subsequent models of iPhone.

-Subsequent launches of iPhone models in New Zealand have typically been a few weeks after the worldwide release.
-The iPhone 5, iPhone 5s and iPhone 5c are CAT3 4G devices and can be used on Vodafone's 4G LTE network on the 1800 MHz frequency. iPhone 6 and iPhone 6 Plus models are CAT4 4G devices and also support the APT 700 MHz frequency (Band 28) in addition to Vodafone's 1800 MHz frequency.